pathminder/pathminder.github.io/_classes/warlord.md

   - name: maneuvers
     levels: [1]
     text: |
       A warlord begins his career with knowledge of six martial maneuvers.
 The disciplines available to him are Golden Lion, Primal Fury, Scarlet Throne, Solar Wind, and Thrashing Dragon.
+He also adds either Piercing Thunder or Tempest Gale to his list of available disciplines.
+If he does not have that discipline's associated skill as a class skill, he gains it as a class skill.
 Once he knows a maneuver, he must ready it before he can use it (see Maneuvers Readied, below).
 A maneuver usable by warlords is considered an extraordinary ability unless otherwise noted in its description.
 His maneuvers are not affected by spell resistance, and he do not provoke attacks of opportunity when he initiates one.
 He learns additional maneuvers at higher levels, as shown on Table 1-3: The Warlord.
 The warlord must meet a maneuver's prerequisite to learn it.

       Upon reaching 4th level, and at every even numbered warlord level after that, he can choose to learn a new maneuver in place of one he already knows.
 In effect, the warlord loses the old maneuver in exchange for the new one.
 He can choose a new maneuver of any level he likes, as long as he observes his restriction on the highest-level maneuvers he knows.
 The warlord need not replace the old maneuver with a maneuver of the same level.
 The warlord can swap only a single maneuver at any given level.
 A warlord's initiation modifier is Charisma.